 - soreness and discomfort in your jaw

 - clicking, popping, or grinding noises when opening your mouth

 - chronic headaches and neck pain

 There are several ways to damage the TMJ, including trauma, teeth grinding, and excessive gum chewing.
 Treatment typically involves lifestyle changes, rest, and nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil, Motrin).

-There are many things that can cause pain in the ear while swallowing.
-In many cases, it’s likely due to an ear or throat infection.
-While both of these may improve on their own within a week, you may need prescription medication.
+While ear and throat infections may improve on their own within a week, you may need prescription medication.
 If the pain doesn’t go away, contact your doctor to make sure it’s not a sign of another underlying condition.